NayanEupho/IPR_RAG_Chat/README.md

 # 🧠 RAG PDF Chatbot with CLI & GUI

-This is a Retrieval-Augmented Generation (RAG) chatbot that lets you query local PDF documents using natural language.
-It supports CLI and a Streamlit-based GUI.
+This is a Retrieval-Augmented Generation (RAG) chatbot that lets you query local PDF documents using natural language on CLI.

 ## 🚀 Features
 - Upload and chat with PDF documents